Skip to content

 1. Navigate to the Organizations tab.

-2. Select the desired card to be edited and click on the Edit button next to the organization name.
+2. Select the card you want to edit and click the Edit button next to the organization name.

 3. Here, users will be able to edit all necessary information.